gabrielhanby/JJL-Lifeboat/GUIDE.md

 ──────────────────────────────────────────────

 • Every table must include:
   - UUID (per-entity unique identifier)
   - IND (per-UUID index starting at 0)

 • Registry table must exist:
   - Contains only UUID
   - Tracks all created UUIDs

 • sqlite_sequence and Registry are the only tables exempt from UUID/IND rules.

 • All database interactions flow through the toolchain in this fixed order:
- create → update → delete → read
+  create → update → delete → read → search

 ──────────────────────────────────────────────
 🛠️ STARTUP – connect.py